 How do You Become PCI Compliant?

 First, you need to recognize your compliance is necessary.
-If you are at any time, regardless of volume, accepting credit card transactions — from point of sale devices, web applications, mobile devices, servers, or even paper storage.
+Whether you’re looking for a system for adult credit card processing or any other industry, without this you are not able to continue trading.
+If you are at any time, regardless of volume, accepting credit card transactions – from point of sale devices, web applications, mobile devices, servers, or even paper storage.
 If you are, you need to ensure PCI Compliance.
 Although there are many specifics and complexities in the ruling that governs compliance, we’re going to take a look at the PCI DSS v3.2.1, the newest iteration of the PCI Standards that must be fully enacted by January 2019.

 1 – Ensure a Secure Network and Systems